breimanntools/aaanalysis/docs/source/index/usage_principles/pu_learning.rst

-Learning from unbalanced and small data
+Learning from Unbalanced and Small Data
 =======================================
 In the life sciences, the prevalence of unbalanced and small datasets often leads to challenges in machine learning, particularly when dealing with a rare class of interest.
 Typically, binary classification involves labeled positive